contentful/contentful.objc/README.md

 [![Coverage Status](https://img.shields.io/coveralls/contentful/contentful.objc.svg)](https://coveralls.io/github/contentful/contentful.objc)

+> #### Deprecation notice for ContentfulDeliveryAPI SDK
+>
+> Contentful will stop supporting the ContentfulDeliveryAPI SDK **January 18, 2019**.
+The source code will still be available, but feature and support requests will no longer be addressed.
+Migrate to [contentful.swift](https://github.com/contentful/contentful.swift) to continue using Contentful on iOS, tvOS, watchOS, or macOS.
+>
 > #### Deprecation notice for ContentfulManagementAPI SDK
 >
-> Contentful will stop supporting the ContentfulManagementAPI SDK **JULY 13, 2018**.
-The source code will still be available, but feature and support requests will no longer be addressed.
+> Contentful stopped supporting the ContentfulManagementAPI SDK **JULY 13, 2018**.
+The source code is still available, but feature and support requests are no longer being addressed.
 If you must take advantage of a feature from the Content Management API, or fix a bug, it is recommended that you either fork this codebase, or implement API interaction your own.
 >

 #### It is recommended to use [contentful.swift](https://github.com/contentful/contentful.swift) over contentful.objc as future development at Contentful will focus on Swift rather than Objective-C.